Kanalkampf: Analysis

-The Kanalkampf began the Battle of Britain; the Germans needed time to establish airfields along the French and Belgian coasts for the air assault on south-east England, link them to Luftwaffe communications systems and to replace the losses of May and June.
-Hitler and OKW were uncertain about how to proceed and attacking shipping was the only way for the Luftwaffe to engage Fighter Command during this period.
-Hitler issued directive 16 on 16 July, for the preparation of an invasion fleet but Göring was against an invasion and failed to attend any of the conferences to improve inter-service co-operation for a landing, before 1 August.
-Göring may still have believed that the British would negotiate and was content for the Channel battles to continue.
+The Kanalkampf began the Battle of Britain; the Germans had needed time to establish airfields along the French and Belgian coasts for the air assault on south-east England, to link them to Luftwaffe communications systems and to replace the losses of May and June.
+Hitler and OKW were uncertain about how to proceed and attacking shipping was the only way for the Luftwaffe to engage Fighter Command.
+Hitler issued directive 16 on 16 July, for the preparation of an invasion fleet but Göring was against an invasion and failed to attend any of the conferences, to improve inter-service co-operation for a landing, before 1 August.
+Göring might still have believed that the British would negotiate and was content for the Channel battles to continue.
 On 19 July, Göring approved a directive to destroy British air power.
 Hitler issued Directive 17 on 1 August, intending the operation to be a prelude to invasion, which expanded the scope of Göring's directive.
-The campaign against the RAF was to begin around 5 August, depending on suitable weather for mass air operations.
+The campaign against the RAF was to begin around 5 August, depending on suitable weather.

 Göring met his staff officers in The Hague, Netherlands on 1 August.
 Göring believed the inaccurate German intelligence dossiers from Abteilung 5, Luftwaffe Military Intelligence, led by Joseph Schmid, that the RAF was weak and could be defeated within days.
 Göring hoped that an aerial victory would encourage the British to sue for terms, which would preclude a risky cross-Channel invasion against Royal Navy; Göring was confident the battle would be over quickly.
 In the second week of August, Luftflotten 2, 3 and 5, were ready to begin the assault on England proper.
 Operations over the Channel and against shipping lost importance as the air war intensified over English air bases.